 Vishwas Parameshwarappa works as a Development Manager and has spent most of his programming years on Java, J2EE, Performance Enhancements, Embedded Programming and Enterprise Application Development.
 In his free time, he explores features on various development platforms, new tools and technologies to keep up with innovation.

 There are many ways that static code analysis can help to speed software delivery.
 It can pick up, as a preliminary to check-in, errors and weaknesses in code that can happen incidentally to even the most experienced developer.
 It can give the team a measure of technical debt, and remove the obvious 'noise' from code before it is reviewed.
 Vishwas introduces a popular Code-quality inspection tool, SonarQube, and takes you through the basics of using it with C# and Java. … Read more

 If you are developing a web application, almost every design decision you make can introduce a security flaw if you get it wrong.
 Although attacks are becoming more common, and more widely reported, the same common errors continue to provide the most opportunities for hackers.
 OWASP provides a 'top ten' security problems.
 Vishwas here describes them and explains how to avoid them… Read more

-On both Windows and Linux, the chore of setting up a development workstation can take several days, and there always seem to be a few configuration settings that get missed.
+On both Windows and Linux, the chore of setting up developer workstations can take several days, and there always seem to be a few configuration settings that get missed.
 You can reduce the time and tedium dramatically by automating the process by using Vagrant to set up the operating system, followed by your choice of provisioning, configuration management and orchestration applications such as Puppet, Chef, Ansible, Salt, Docker, Chocolatey and Boxstarter.
 Vishwas shows how to make it easy to do with Vagrant, Chocolatey and Boxstarter.… Read more